Houston Bus Accident Attorney

 - Bus drivers under the influence

 Bus mechanics can also contribute to accidents.
 Because these vehicles are so large, their brakes are under tremendous pressure and must be frequently examined and well-maintained.
 Unfortunately, many maintenance problems are ignored by bus operators so that the vehicles can continue their operations and not undercut company profits.
-Particularly when proper maintenance is ignored, additional stressors like overloaded or crowded buses can cause or contribute to bus accidents and related injuries.
+Particularly when proper maintenance is ignored, additional stressors such as overloaded or crowded buses can cause or contribute to bus accidents and related injuries.

-Safety Restraints: A Factor in Bus Accident Injuries
+Factors in Serious Bus Accident Injuries

 In March 2012, the U.S. Senate approved bus safety legislation tightening requirements for bus drivers as well as the companies that operate the vehicles.
 The bill was introduced after a 2007 bus crash in Atlanta that killed seven people.
 In that accident, the bus driver accidentally drove the vehicle onto an exit ramp and crashed through a barrier wall, causing the bus to fall onto the highway below.
 An investigation by the National Transportation Safety Board into the accident placed blame on driver error and poor traffic signals.